BailiangJ/spine-ct-mr-registration/README.md

 This is the official Pytorch implementation of my paper:
 ["Weakly-supervised Biomechanically-constrained CT/MRI Registration of the Spine" (MICCAI 2022)](https://arxiv.org/abs/2205.07568)

+The training and inference scripts will soon be available.

 ---
 ## Prerequisites
 - `Python 3.8.8`